jeaneudesAyilo/enudiffuse/README.md

 ```

 - Compute metrics (optionally)

-Metrics are computed directly after performing the speech enhancement on the test set.
-We can compute them if needed by following:
-(being in the parent folder `enudiffuse`), run:
+Metrics are computed directly after running the speech enhancement on the test set as indicated above.
+We can compute them separately if needed by running (being in the parent folder `enudiffuse`):

 <!-- ```bash
 bash ./eval/statistics/run_metrics.sh